hydro-jules/f2py-experiments/1_fib_array_intent/README.md

 ### 6 - Getting the function call to return the `intent(inout)` variable(s) alongside the `intent(out)` variable(s)

 When passing a variable as an argument with `intent(inout)` in the Fortran subroutine, the variable is modified in place.
-If, for some reason, one wants to get the call to the Fortran subroutine to return a pointer to the modified array, `f2py` defines a special `intent(in,out)` to do so.
+If, for some reason, one wants to get the call to the Fortran subroutine to return the modified array, `f2py` defines a special `intent(in,out)` to do so.
 Again, similar to section 5, this can be done by adding comment lines in the Fortran source code, or by modifying the signature file.

 Here, for example, modifying the source code (by adding `!f2py` comments):
 ```fortran